 The thesis advisory committee shall consist of the major professor/chairperson and a minimum of two other members.
 At least two members must have graduate nursing faculty status, one of whom must be from the university granting the major.
-The major professor/chairperson must have the terminal degree and be a member of the ICMSN faculty.
+The major professor/chairperson must have a terminal degree and be a member of the ICMSN faculty.
 The major professor will chair all thesis advisory committee meetings and will assure that committee meetings are scheduled to approve the thesis topic and monitor the student's progress.

-Students should follow thesis preparation guidelines and policies in place at the university of enrollment.
+Students should follow thesis preparation guidelines and policies in place at the University of Enrollment.
 Please see the following links for specific guidelines:

-McNeese State University Thesis Preparation Guidelines Southeastern Louisiana University Thesis Preparation Guidelines UL-Lafayette Guidelines for Preparation of Thesis and Dissertations
+McNeese State University Thesis Preparation Guidelines-Nicholls State University Thesis Policy and Guidelines Southeastern Louisiana University Thesis Preparation Guidelines UL-Lafayette Guidelines for Preparation of Thesis and Dissertations